zphrs/aninest/docs/api/Animatable/functions/modifyTo.md

 The new partial state of the animation.
 A partial state means that if the complete state is `{ a: 0, b: 0 }` and you call `modifyTo(anim, { a: 1 })`, the new target state will be `{ a 1, b: 0 }`.

+• **suppressListeners**: `boolean` = `false`

+If true, the listeners will not be called.
+Useful for when you want to modify the animation within a start listener without causing an infinite loop.

 ## Returns